pleabargain/EnglishHelpsYourCareer/idioms.md

 # Cake's not worth the candle
 * If someone says that the cake's not worth the candle, they mean that the result will not be worth the effort put in to achieve it.

+# calm as a hindu cow
+* He remained as a hindu cow during the whole procedure.

 # Call a spade a spade
 * A person who calls a spade a spade is one speaks frankly and makes little or no attempt to conceal their opinions or to spare the feelings of their audience.